People

 Wakako Horiuchi

 Wakako spent 4 years with us as an undergrad researcher and technician, contributing to multiple projects in the lab.
-Wakako is now an Ob-Gyn resident in DC.
+Wakako is now an Ob-Gyn attending in DC.

 Postdoctoral Fellows &